wp-plugins/tpg-get-posts/readme.txt

 * added ability to alter order of post items - title,byline,content,meta
 * added ability to activate plugin in widgets
 * resolved problem with related posts bug (I think)
+* modified premium upgrade to not require a reinstall of plugin

 = 2.1.1 =
 * remove empty <p> after byline